aponysus/redress/docs/blog/why-redress.md

 # 2. Error classes: not every failure is equal

-Reflexio works around a small set of coarse error classes:
+Redress works around a small set of coarse error classes:

 - **PERMANENT**
 - **CONCURRENCY**